8. Internationaler Weißstorchzensus 2024

 Abb.
 2: Bestandstrends des Weißstorchs zwischen 2014/15 und 2024 in den Ländern des Verbreitungsgebiets.

-Für 40 Länder kann der Bestandstrend für die vergangenen 10 Jahre berechnet werden (Abb.
+Für 45 Länder kann der Bestandstrend für die vergangenen 10 Jahre berechnet werden (Abb.
 2).
-In 15 Ländern wurde ein sehr starker Bestandsanstieg (>100%) festgestellt.
-In 18 Ländern lag der Bestandsanstieg zwischen 10% und 100%.
-In Ungarn, Kroatien und Portugal, war die Weißstorchpopulation stabil (-10% bis +10%).
+In 18 Ländern wurde ein sehr starker Bestandsanstieg (>100%) festgestellt.
+In 19 Ländern lag der Bestandsanstieg zwischen 10% und 100%.
+In Estland, Ungarn, Kroatien und Portugal, war die Weißstorchpopulation stabil (-10% bis +10%).

 Lediglich in vier Ländern nahm die Zahl der Weißstorchpaare gegenüber 2024 ab.
 Hervorzuheben ist vor allem der Bestandsrückgang im Nordosten des Verbreitungsgebietes.
-In Finnland ist das Brutvorkommen von einem Paar (2014) wieder erloschen, in Estland und Lettland sank die Zahl der Brutpaare seit 2014 um 18% bzw.
-28%.
-Die endgültigen Ergebnisse aus den Nachbarländern Litauen, Polen und Russland werden mit großem Interesse und der Frage erwartet, ob sich ein negativer Trend auch in diesen Ländern bestätigt.
+In Finnland ist das Brutvorkommen von einem Paar (2014) wieder erloschen, in Litauen und Lettland sank die Zahl der Brutpaare seit 2014 um 5,3% bzw.
+14,9%.
+In Estland wurde Population als stabil eingeschätzt.
+Die endgültigen Ergebnisse aus den Nachbarländern Polen und Russland werden mit großem Interesse und der Frage erwartet, ob sich ein negativer Trend auch in diesen Ländern bestätigt.

 Weltpopulation

-Auf der Grundlage vorliegenden Ergebnisse kann der Weltbestand des Weißstorchs für 2024 auf etwa 330.000 Paare (HPa) hochgerechnet werden.
-Für die Länder, aus denen noch keine Ergebnisse vorliegen, wurden die Bestandszahlen von 2014 für die aktuelle Hochrechnung zugrunde gelegt.
+Auf der Grundlage vorliegenden Ergebnisse kann der Weltbestand des Weißstorchs für 2024 auf etwa 325.000 – 337.000 Paare (HPa) hochgerechnet werden.
+Für die Länder, aus denen noch keine Ergebnisse vorliegen, wurden die Bestandszahlen von 2014 für die aktuelle Hochrechnung zugrunde gelegt, so dass hier noch mit einer Veränderung zu rechnen ist.
 Für den 7.
 Internationalen Weißstorchzensus 2014 wurde der Weltbestand noch auf 265.000 bis 280.000 Paare geschätzt.
-Damit nahm der Weltbestand des Weißstorchs in den vergangenen Jahren um 21% zu.
+Damit nahm der Weltbestand des Weißstorchs in den vergangenen Jahren um etwa zwischen 20,4% und 22,6% zu.

 Preliminary results of the 8th International White Stork Census 2024